-- Consider a grow light if you start in late winter – Most veggies need between 6 to 8 hours of direct sun (minimum), so it’s important to have a grow light if you are sowing your vegetable seeds indoors in late winter.
-A grow light will also keep your seedlings from getting too leggy.
+- Consider a grow light if you start your seeds in late winter – Most veggies need between 6 to 8 hours of direct sunlight (minimum), so it’s important to have either a grow light or a south facing window that allows plenty of light if you are sowing your seeds indoors in late winter.

 - Use clean containers – Most seed catalogs offer seedling flats, peat pots, and other growing containers, but egg cartons make good containers for the earliest stages of seed starting, too.
 Be sure to poke holes in the sides near the bottom of the containers you use in order to allow excess water to drain.
 Keep in mind that you might need to transplant your seedlings into larger containers at some point before moving them into the garden.

 - Label your containers now! – While you may have good intentions on remembering what you planted and where, there’s nothing more frustrating than forgetting, especially when you are testing out different varieties of the same plant.